 To process my sweep or swoosh, I start with the following effects chain: first an EQ with a highpass filter to thin it out.
 How much thinner depends on what else is happening at that time and how full the frequency spectrum is.
 If there is a lot going on, I''ll thin the sound out quite a bit so it just sits on top and doesn''t clutter up the mix.
 Next I like to put a flanger, set pretty low (around 20 to 25 percent), just to give it some modulation.
 Then I usually put a short tape delay set to an eighth- or 16th-note to give it some movement in tempo, and I can also extend the decay of the sound if I want by adding more feedback to the delay plug-in.

 Another great trick for sweeps is to add some sidechain compression.
 I always set up a global sidechain track, usually set using a kick on the quarter notes, and use that as a key input on a compressor insert on any given track in my project.
 In this case, once the global sidechain is set up, I''ll insert a compressor and activate the key input to the sidechain track.
 Then I just play with the ratio, threshold, and make-up gain to get the desired ducking or pumping effect that I want.
 Sidechain compression has become very popular of late—not only on effects tracks, but on vocals, synths, and even the master bus.
-Using a ducking sidechain effect not only offers movement to a part, but it moves within the tempo of your track based on whatever is triggering the
+Using a ducking sidechain effect not only offers movement to a part, but it moves within the tempo of your track based on whatever is triggering the key input.

 JUST ADD NOISE